 HIV crashed her life.
 She found her way back to joy — and spoke at the U.N. this week

 When Bupe Sinkala was diagnosed with HIV, she didn't know what to do.
-She was planning her wedding – and decided not to tell her fiancé.
+She was planning her wedding – and decided not to tell her fiancé at first.
 It was, she reflects, "a dark moment.
 I was scared of being rejected, of being judged.
 I thought it was a death sentence.'

 She didn't know how to manage the disease, she didn't keep up with her drug regimen and her weakened immune system made her vulnerable to a tuberculosis infection.
 She got very sick, and her husband left her.